 - Explore Sir Christopher Wren’s masterpiece that has been a place of Christian worship for over 1400 years - St. Paul's Cathedral.

-- Gain skip the line access to the Cathedral and forget about waiting in lines.
+- Gain access to the Cathedral and forget about waiting in lines.

 - Climb 530 steps up to the Golden Gallery to get unforgettable views of London.

 - Traverse from the Whispering Gallery to the Stone Gallery with its wide corridors and high stone walls and marvel at your surroundings through its gaps.

 - Access to all 5 levels of the cathedral (cathedral floor, crypt, Whispering, Stone and Golden Galleries)

 - Multimedia guide available in 9 languages, each language offering an adult or child-friendly format.